anagainaru/ADIOS2-addons/Checkpoint/README.md

-# ADIOS-2 with Checkpointing capabilities
+# ADIOS-2 with SCR

+SCR (Scalable Checkpoint Restart) offers checkpointing capabilities by marking files that need to be stored to the parallel filesystem during an application run.
+It drains the BB in the background asyncrounously and can be used by adios for the data/metadata/index files.

 ## Scalable Checkpoint Restart (SCR) library